wds4/tribal-tapestry/experiment/rules.md

 Alternative statement 3: Thou shalt never recite (or tolerate the recitation of) the Tribal Tapestry Hypothesis.

-## _Studious inattention_
+## _Aattention_

-Studious inattention in service to the tribal narrative is a virtue.
+The *studious inattention* towards data that conflicts with the tribal narrative is a virtue.
+Conversely, the *selective attention* towards data that supports the tribal narrative is a virtue.

 ## _Logical fallacy_

-Logical fallacy in service to the tribal narrative is a virtue.
+Logical fallacy in service to one's own tribal narrative is a virtue.

 ## Second Rule (_Reality_)